-It even lowers your energy levels so you might not be having sex as much as maybe you should be.
+It even lowers your energy levels so you might not be having sex as much as maybe you would be otherwise.

-In a similar way to smoking, it can affect your partner's sperm count, especially if he drinks every day, and give you both less energy.
+In a similar way to smoking, it can affect your partner's sperm count, especially if he drinks every day, and again - it gives you both less energy.

-It's also best to cut back on how much you drink when you're pregnant anyway so get a head start!
+It's also best to cut back on how much you drink when you're pregnant anyway so get a head start now by abstaining.

 This doesn't mean cutting out junk altogether or following a strict eating regime, it just means that you should eat everything in moderation.

 And if you want to get pregnant you'll need to make sure you're getting all the vitamins and minerals you need.